Tips for Maintaining Mulch Year-Round

 Mulch can make a landscape pop with color and create an appealing, polished look.
 Mulch also helps plants stay healthy and keep them growing strong.
-There are plenty of reasons to love your mulch, since mulch:
+There are a multitude of benefits to include mulch and soil into your yard.
+Mulch:

 - Provides insulation, keeping roots warm in the winter and cool in the summer